 The Montana Academy of Salons may amend this Sexual Misconduct Policy or the Procedures from time to time.
-Nothing in the Policy or Procedures shall affect the inherent authority of the Montana Academy to take such actions as it deems appropriate to further the educational mission or to protect the safety and security of the school community.
+Nothing in The Policy or Procedures shall affect the inherent authority of the Montana Academy to take such actions as it deems appropriate to further the educational mission or to protect the safety and security of Montana Academy community.